jshmllr/jshmllr.github.io/content/posts/2021-06-20-contributions-at-gannett/index.md

 author: Josh Miller
 date: 2021-06-20
 hero: ./images/hero.jpg
-excerpt: Lessons learned
+excerpt: Learning as we go
 secret: false
 ---

-## Gannett
+## Gannett and elevating storytelling

 During my time with Gannett (the USA TODAY Network), I've worked on numerous projects with the Storytelling Studio.
 Most notably, I worked with the Storytelling Studio (formerly Gannett's Innovation Lab) on redesigning and relaunching longform content with a a few twists.
 The first being that we wanted to support more storyforms that longform including short-form, support photojournalism, list making, and varying story archs all while giving out.
 So, instead we created a framework that enhcna (in the form of building new features, such as password-protected shared links) and marketing efforts.
 Additionally, I helped lead the engineering efforts to build the marketing pages for Dropbox Pro.